Needlesslord/Research-Project-Installer/docs/README.md

 ### What do you have *TODO*?

-*Tip!: If you are using Visual Studio, you can press Ctr+Shift+F and look for "TODO" in all your code.
-This way you will find the exercises in the code easier*
+*__Pro tip!__* If you are using Visual Studio, you can press Ctr+Shift+F and look for "TODO" in all your code.
+This way you will find the exercises in the code easier

 #### TODO1: Customize product features and mapping .exe project files